2016 Samoan general election: Aftermath

 After the election, 12 of the 13 independents joined the HRPP.
 The only independent who did not follow suit was Olo Fiti Vaai, who expressed that he was "saddened" by the TSP's overwhelming loss.
 He instead opted to rejoin the TSP, claiming to have rejected multiple offers to join the HRPP.
 At the first convention of the 16th parliament, the HRPP caucus was 47 members strong, while the TSP had three members.

-Prime minister Tuilaʻepa thanked the citizens for "the overwhelming vote of confidence in our vision for [Samoa]".
-He credited his party's landslide victory to its ‘ability to deliver on its promises.’
+Prime Minister Malielegaoi thanked the citizens for "the overwhelming vote of confidence in our vision for [Samoa]".
+He credited his party's landslide victory to its "ability to deliver on its promises."
 He also proclaimed that the most pressing issue to be dealt with by his government in its next term was climate change.
-Tuilaʻepa denied claims that his government had evolved into a dictatorship and pointed to a speech he presented in Savaiʻi during the campaign season to HRPP candidates warning them not to seek election to the legislative assembly if they only intend to use their office for "personal gains".
+Malielegaoi denied claims that his government had evolved into a dictatorship and pointed to a speech he presented in Savaiʻi during the campaign season to HRPP candidates warning them not to seek election to the legislative assembly if they only intend to use their office for "personal gains".
 The prime minister also highlighted institutions such as the ministry of police and prisons, the ombudsman's office and the office of the auditor as mechanisms to prevent government corruption.
 The HRPP celebrated its electoral triumph by holding a traditional ʻAva ceremony.
 On 5 March, the HRPP elected long-serving cabinet minister Fiamē Naomi Mataʻafa deputy leader.
 She defeated fellow veteran HRPP member Faumuina Tiatia Liuga by a caucus vote of 21 to 19.